 And then they write the exoneration early May, interview her, 4th of July weekend, July 5th, she's exonerated.

-Then they begin right there.
+Then they begin right there, well, let's go after Trump.

-Rod, and it's led by Peter Strzok.
+And it's led by Peter Strzzok.

 And he quietly let them go because he knew there would be a problem at some point.

-So you have Hillary Clinton, you know.
+So you have Hillary Clinton.

-I guess she has, you know, her own fixer, closer, if you will.
+You know, I guess she has, you know, her own fixer, closer, if you will.

 And that would be Christopher Steele.

-Nelly Orr works there, interestingly.
+Nellie Orr works there, interestingly.

 Then they hire Christopher Steele.

-The dossier then becomes the basis of Trump and Hookers in Russia urinating on a bed.
+The dossier then becomes the basis of Trump and hookers in Russia urinating on a bed.

 I mean, how is this not applicable if we're looking?